-14.1 The school will ensure that all children have access to a balanced and broadly based curriculum, and that the National Curriculum's programmes of study are delivered flexibly enough to meet every pupil's needs as outlined in their individual learning plan.
+The school will ensure that all children have access to a balanced and broadly based curriculum, and that it follows the Curriculum for Wales, delivered flexibly enough to meet every pupil's needs as outlined in their individual learning plan.
 No pupil will be excluded from any learning activity due to their impairment or learning difficulty, unless it is clearly of benefit to that individual.
 It will then be replaced with an activity appropriate to meeting that pupil's needs.
 Learning opportunities will be absorbing, rewarding and effectively differentiated and the teaching styles will be diverse.
+Staff will work in a way to ensure that the pupils they are supporting are fully included in group activities when appropriate to the pupil and will encourage peer tutoring and collaborative learning.